krelljd/skorbord-node-express-react/llm_input_project_overview.md

 - All code follows modern best practices for accessibility and maintainability.
 - All commands are run from the project root unless otherwise specified.
 - Deployment steps and automation scripts are documented in `deployment_steps.md`.
+- See `code_map.json` for a machine-readable project structure and dependency map.